WSU-jcheatham/cs2800-2021-fall/README.md

 The class meets Tuesdays and Thursdays from 6:30-7:50pm in Russ 339.

-Office hours are after class -- Tuesdays and Thursday from 7:50-8:50pm in Russ 339.
+Office hours are after class &mdash; Tuesdays and Thursday from 7:50-8:50pm in Russ 339.

 Students may also attend lectures and take exams remotely.
 Lectures will be